bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-update-messages.md

                     //Allowed formatting (BB codes) is described
                     //here: https://apidocs.bitrix24.com/api-reference/chats/messages/index.html
             'files' => array(//Array of file descriptions, where each file is described
-                            //by an array with a link that is available for the account array('url'),
+                            //by an array with a link available for the account array('url'),
                 array('url'),
                 ...